Staff and Board of Directors

 Dr. Natalie Maria Roncone

-In this role, Dr. Roncone will manage the day-to-day operations of Marfa Contemporary and serve as local spokesperson.
-Other responsibilities include implementation of artist-in-residence and international exchange programs, curator, hosting visiting artists, speakers, guest curators and scholars, assisting with the development and growth of educational activities and community outreach, and actively seeking cultural, educational and artistic partnerships locally and internationally.
+Dr. Roncone will manage the day-to-day operations of Marfa Contemporary and serve as local spokesperson.
+Dr. Roncone will develop, devise and implement all of the K-12 Children's programs for the gallery and outreach.
+Other responsibilities include implementation of artist-in-residence and international exchange programs, curator, hosting visiting artists, speakers, guest curators and scholars, and actively seeking cultural, educational and artistic partnerships locally and internationally.

 Roncone earned her Ph.D. in the History of Art at The University of St. Andrews in Scotland.